MervePolat977/MervePolat977/README.md

 # Hi there 👋

 ☺️ I am Merve.
 Welcome to my GitHub profile.
-😄 Pronouns: She/Her
-📚 I am studying at Maltepe University as a 3rd year student.
-👩🏻‍💻 My major is **Software Engineering.**
 ✨ Currently, I am learning web development using **HTML-CSS-Javascript and React**

 # Technologies and Tools